sfu-db/connector-x/README.md

 Load data from <img src="assets/sources.gif" width="6.5%" style="margin-bottom: -2px"/> to <img src="assets/destinations.gif" width="7%" style="margin-bottom: -2px"/>, the fastest way.

-Connector Agent enables you to load data from databases into Python in the fastest and most memory efficient way.
+ConnectorX enables you to load data from databases into Python in the fastest and most memory efficient way.

 What you need is one line of code:
 ```python